OpossumVirginia/JWR/readme.md

 Call can be extended via additional parameters to switch between operational profiles:
 `--spring.profiles.active=test`.
 This can be used in Production to test the infrastructure setup.

-Call must happen from the directory, where jar file is situated.

 **Configuration**

-Configuration file with production settings should be stored in `.\config` directory and have name `.\application.properties`.
+Configuration file with production settings should be provided as spring properties.
+Active profile `prod` should be used.
 All required data (URLs, passwords, etc.) must be added to the configuration before running.
 Following are some extra configurations:
  - `jwr.inputUsernamesList` - comma separated list of jira names for which the report must be retrieved